ashishsingal1/betalyzer/README.md

 ## REST API & Excel

 We make a REST API available for users that need to get the data programmatically.
 The [code](https://github.com/ashishsingal1/betalyzer/blob/master/app.py#L74-L94) defines a Flask route and takes in the URL parameters of `ticker`, `date` and `lookback`.
 All are required.

+We can take a look at how using this API may look in this [Jupyter Notebook]().

 ## Analyzing the Results